dhojnik/automated-mongodbcluster/README.rst

 starting the project

-checkout this git-repo on your designated master-master-server.
+checkout this git-repo on your designated puppet-master-server.
 Create an emty git repository under /srv/puppet.git.
 Switch the repo url from github to these repo.
 Please put the file sampleconfigs/scripts/post-receive to /srv/puppet.git/hooks